world-class/REPL/faq/README.md

 ### Would on-campus be at the usual UK tuition fee rate

 - We would advise contacting Goldsmiths directly about this.
-Please see the below email address -
+Please see this email address - <intcomp@gold.ac.uk>.
-  <intcomp@gold.ac.uk>.

 ### Do you recommend taking four modules at a time if they are available